Welcome to “The Refungium”

 1. Fungus distribution data to be accessible and regularly updated through a Refungium mapping tool.

 To enhance the understanding, documentation, and enjoyment of fungal diversity, we are committed to making fungus distribution data easily accessible to enthusiasts, researchers, and the wider public.
-Central to this effort is the development and maintenance of a “Refungium” mapping tool.
+Central to this effort is the development and maintenance an accessible digital database of our fungarium and a “Refungium” mapping tool.
 This online presentation of the fungarium will serve as a comprehensive repository of up-to-date fungal distribution information, mapping the diversity of fungal life across the woodland.
 Regular updates, sourced from ongoing surveys, will ensure that the “Refungium” remains a reliable and informative resource.
-By democratising access to this data, we empower individuals to explore, learn, and contribute to the collective understanding of fungal diversity, fostering a deeper connection to the natural world and its intricate beauty.

-1. Identify and report on regional species for translocation to the Refungium
+1. Identify and report on regional species for potential translocation to the Refungium

 1. Educate and encourage practices in sustainable harvesting of wild edible and medicinal mushrooms.

 As we delve into the captivating world of fungal diversity, we recognise the importance of responsible interaction with these organisms.
 Through workshops, field guides, and community engagement, we will impart knowledge about proper identification, ethical harvesting techniques, and the significance of preserving mushroom habitats.
-By promoting a deep respect for ecosystems and the delicate balance within them, we empower individuals to enjoy the bounties of nature while ensuring the well-being of fungal populations and the environments they inhabit.
-Through these endeavours, we harmonise our enjoyment of nature with our commitment to conservation, fostering a future where our actions sustain the beauty and richness of fungal diversity in the future.
+By promoting a deep respect for ecosystems and the delicate balance within them, we encourage individuals to enjoy the bounties of nature while ensuring the well-being of fungal populations and the environments they inhabit.
+With these considerations in mind, we aim to harmonise our enjoyment of nature with our commitment to conservation.

 Objective 2: Conserving and restoring fungal diversity